 Through her work as a primary care physician, Harita Shah, MD, saw that Latine people experience disproportionately high HIV incidence and barriers to accessing PrEP.
 Shah’s observations parallel national trends—Latine communities account for 33 percent of new HIV infections but only 18 percent of the US population.
 Barriers to accessing PrEP are also evident on a national scale, seen through disproportionately low PrEP uptake among Latine communities compared to their non-Latine, white peers.
 Perpetuated by longstanding systemic inequities and marginalization, disparities in HIV diagnoses and PrEP uptake persist despite national strides in HIV prevention efforts.

 Recognizing that disparities will only continue to widen without change, Shah developed an EHE supplement project that piloted a social marketing campaign to increase PrEP awareness and uptake among Latine communities in Cook County, Illinois.
 She worked in partnership with the Chicago Queer Latine (CQL) Collaborative, a group of local Latine individuals representing HIV-focused community-based organizations (CBOs).
-Pedro Serrano, the leader of CQL Collaborative, was the co-primary investigator on the project.
+Pedro A. Serrano, a co-founder of CQL Collaborative, was the co-primary investigator on the project.
 He now works as the Senior Project Manager for Northwestern University’s Evaluation, Data Integration, and Technical Assistance program.
 The project was awarded as a supplement to the Third Coast Center on AIDS Research.

 Shah and Serrano’s project developed a social marketing campaign called PrEPárate, meaning “be PrEPared” in Spanish.
-The project team created culturally tailored materials to effectively communicate information about PrEP with a focus on Latino sexual minority men and Latina transgender women, as these groups experience some of the largest disparities in HIV incidence.
+The PrEPárate project team created culturally tailored materials to effectively communicate information about PrEP with a focus on Latino sexual minority men and Latina transgender women, as these groups experience some of the largest disparities in HIV incidence.
 The PrEPárate campaign disseminated the materials using digital and in-person avenues, ultimately identifying effective strategies for marketing PrEP that can be adapted to different cultural contexts and regions.

 The PrEPárate campaign was initially modeled after PrEP4Love, a 2016 sex-positive social marketing campaign that increased PrEP awareness and uptake among Black sexual minority men and transgender women in Chicago.
 The campaign was led by the AIDS Foundation of Chicago and the Illinois PrEP Working Group.